 Yes.
 You can always choose to close your Ciitizen account for any reason.

 Yes.
 Please contact firstname.lastname@example.org with any questions about research or the status of your consent settings.

-No. Research projects are not stopping and all in flight research will continue uninterrupted.
+No. Research projects are not stopping and all ongoing research initiatives will continue uninterrupted.

-There are no planned changes to any ongoing research projects and will continue uninterrupted.
+There are no planned changes to any ongoing research projects.